Catch-up for lost time with your Lump Sum Separation Pay

 You can defer this payment - and the associated tax - by transferring your lump sum payment to a Savings Plus 401(k) or 457(b) account, and you will avoid paying taxes on the funds until withdrawn.

 If you separate between November 1, and December 31, you may be able to transfer up to the maximum contribution limit for the current tax year and for the following tax year.
 This may help you avoid a large tax bill.
-To maximize the amount you can contribute, use both the 457(b) and the 401(k) to defer up to $60,000 in 2023, and $61,000 for 2024.
+To maximize the amount you can contribute, use both the 457(b) and the 401(k) to defer up to $61,000 for 2024.
 If your Lump Sum Separation Pay is more than this, you may be able to utilize Traditional Catch-up.

 How it works